henri/SSIDTHP/README.md

 Notes relating to using the core script within another system
 ---------

-The core part of this system is a script called "ssid_to_highest_priority.bash" which is berried within the scripts direcotry.
+The core part of this system is a script called "ssid_to_highest_priority.bash" which is buried within the scripts direcotry.
 Usage information is located in the coments of this script and is summerized below for convenince :
 `set_wireless_network_to_highest_priority.bash <wireless_network_name>`

 Finally, should you wish to use this script in another system it is important that you adhear to the licence agreement.